Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 ---
 id: learn-auction
-title: Parachain Slots Auction
+title: Allychain Slots Auction
-sidebar_label: Parachain Slots Auction
+sidebar_label: Allychain Slots Auction
 slug: ../learn-auction
 ---

-For a [parachain](learn-parachains.md) to be added to AXIACoin it must inhabit one of the available parachain slots.
-A parachain slot is a scarce resource on AXIACoin and only a limited number will be available.
-As parachains ramp up, there may only be a few slots that are unlocked every few months.
+For a [allychain](learn-allychains.md) to be added to AXIA it must inhabit one of the available allychain slots.
+A allychain slot is a scarce resource on AXIA and only a limited number will be available.
+As allychains ramp up, there may only be a few slots that are unlocked every few months.
-The goal is to eventually have 100 parachain slots available on {{ axiasolar: AXIACoin :axiasolar }}
+The goal is to eventually have 100 allychain slots available on {{ AXIA: AXIA :AXIA }}
-{{ axialunar: AXIALunar :axialunar }} (these will be split between parachains and the [parathread pool](learn-parathreads.md)).
-If a parachain wants to have guaranteed block inclusion at every Relay Chain block, it must acquire a parachain slot.
+{{ axialunar: AXIALunar :axialunar }} (these will be split between allychains and the [parathread pool](learn-parathreads.md)).
+If a allychain wants to have guaranteed block inclusion at every Relay Chain block, it must acquire a allychain slot.

-The parachain slots will be sold according to an unpermissioned [candle auction](https://en.wikipedia.org/wiki/Candle_auction) that has been slightly modified to be secure on a blockchain.
+The allychain slots will be sold according to an unpermissioned [candle auction](https://en.wikipedia.org/wiki/Candle_auction) that has been slightly modified to be secure on a blockchain.